The Read: History

 Prior to starting The Read, Kid Fury became popular online through his YouTube stand-up series Furious Thoughts and met co-host Crissle West through Twitter, where the two bonded and Fury asked West to start a podcast together.

 The first episode of The Read was released on March 4, 2013.
 The Read is distributed via the iTunes Store, iHeartRadio Talk, SoundCloud, Spotify, and Stitcher.
 On iTunes, the podcast peaked at number three in the "New and Noteworthy" section charts and at number one in the comedy section charts.
 As of 2019, the podcast had over 85 million listens around the world, and received over 1.5 million unique listens every month.
 Fury and West have hosted several live shows for The Read, including one at the Essence Festival in 2018, where they became the first podcast to be a headlining act.

-In 2019, Missy Elliott was awarded the MTV Video Vanguard Award, where she thanked Kid Fury and Crissle for helping to make it happen.
+In 2019, Missy Elliott was awarded the MTV Michael Jackson Video Vanguard Award, where she thanked Kid Fury and Crissle for helping to make it happen.

 In 2021, it was announced that Issa Rae's audio company Raedio signed a record deal with The Read to produce a comedy album with pop culture commentary from Kid Fury and Crissle and music from up and coming recording artists.